bengarrett/RetroTxt/docs/index.md

 # RetroTxt

-Turn pieces of ANSI, ASCII, and NFO documents into HTML.
-RetroTxt is the browser Extension that takes legacy and plain text files and stylizes them into a more acceptable, valid format to view or copy from a web browser tab.
+Turn pieces of ANSI, ASCII, and NFO documents into a web document.
+RetroTxt is the browser Extension that takes legacy and plain text files and correctly stylizes them for viewing or copying from a browser tab.

-- [x] View ANSI, ASCII, NFO, Shift JIS text art as HTML
+- [x] View ANSI, ASCII, NFO, Shift JIS text art as a web document
 - [x] View server, system, and dev-op logs styled with colored text
 - [x] View BBS colored text files for Celerity, PC Board, Renegade, Telegard, Wildcat!, WVIV systems